 Digital Object Identifier (DOI)

-Lanzoni, Carlo and Weber, Thomas, "Calibration of multibeam echo sounders: a comparison between two methodologies" (2012).
-Center for Coastal and Ocean Mapping.
+Lanzoni, Carlo and Weber, Thomas C., "Calibration of multibeam echo sounders: a comparison between two methodologies" (2012).
+European Conference on Underwater Acoustics.
 835.